Karol Durski-Trzaska

 Karol Durski-Trzaska (1849–1935) was an officer in the Austro-Hungarian Army and later, Polish Army.
 Reached the rank of Lieutenant General (Feldmarschalleutnant) in Austrian-Hungarian Army; commander of Austrian Polish Legions in World War I from 23 September 1914 to December 1915.
 Transferred to reserve afterwards.
 He served in the Polish Army from 1919 to 1922, in reserve again afterwards.
-Recipient of the Silver Cross of the Order of Polonia Restituta and the Commander's Cross of the Polonia Restituta.
+Recipient of the Silver Cross of the Virtuti Militari and the Commander's Cross of the Polonia Restituta.